varunchitturi/sat-md5-collider/README.md

 - **Solving and decoding**
   - The CNF is handed to a Glucose4 solver via PySAT.
 For long runs, the limited/interrupt API is used to cap time.
   - The returned model is decoded back into bytes for `x` and into a 128‑bit integer digest `(a‖b‖c‖d)`.

+- **How MD5 Works**
+  - For more information about how the full MD5 pipeline works, watch this video: [MD5 Pipeline Video](https://www.youtube.com/watch?v=5MiMK45gkTY)

 This approach yields a single, large SAT instance representing the entire MD5 pipeline.
 By freeing selected input bits and/or pinning the output digest, you can perform tasks like inversion or constrained collision search within the SAT framework.